-To ensure we remain the leading radiopharmaceutical-focused company in our industry, we have historically made and will continue to make substantial investments in new product development and lifecycle management for existing products, including:
+To remain a leader in the marketplace, we have historically made and will continue to make substantial investments in new product development and lifecycle management for existing products, including:

-- For PYLARIFY, we recently enrolled the first patient in a clinical trial to determine whether PYLARIFY can accurately detect the presence or absence of prostate cancer beyond the prostate gland in patients with favorable intermediate-risk prostate cancer, as well as how it may change the patient's intended management.
-We are also exploring opportunities for the use of PYLARIFY beyond prostate cancer. - For PNT2002 and PNT2003, we were granted a license to exclusive worldwide rights (excluding certain countries) for \$260.0 million in upfront payments during the fourth quarter of 2022 and will potentially make additional payments as described below.
-We also filed an ANDA for PNT2003 as described further in the section entitled "Exclusive License for PNT2002 and PNT2003" above. - For LNTH-1363S, in collaboration with Ratio, we recently completed a Phase 1 study for LNTH-1363S to evaluate the pharmacokinetics, biodistribution and radiation dosimetry in adult healthy volunteers.
-We plan to initiate a Phase 1/2a study in patients in 2024. - For 1095, our PSMA-targeted iodine-131-labeled small molecule product candidate, we enrolled the last patient in our ARROW Phase 2 study during the second quarter of 2022.
-Patients in this study will be followed for one year after their first treatment for all efficacy endpoints and survival and safety data will be collected for an additional year.
+- For PYLARIFY, our development of PYLARIFY resulted in approval by the FDA in May 2021. - For PYLARIFY AI, our development of PYLARIFY AI resulted in a 510(k) clearance granted by the FDA in the third quarter of 2021 and an additional 510(k) clearance granted during the second quarter of 2022. - For PNT2002 and PNT2003, we were granted a license to exclusive worldwide rights (excluding certain countries) for \$260.0 million in upfront payments during the fourth quarter of 2022 and will potentially make additional payments as described below. - For 1095, we enrolled the last patient in our ARROW Phase 2 study during the second quarter of 2022.
+Patients in this study will be followed for one year after their first treatment for all efficacy endpoints and survival and safety data will be collected for an additional year. - We are also exploring additional lifecycle management opportunities for some of our current products.